ThangLeQuoc/aqi-calculator/README.md

 Grab the target jar in `target-jar` folder and add the jar to your project.

 ## Quick Usage
-### Note
-From version _1.2.3_, the input string as pollutant is replaced by _Pollutant_ enum class for strong consistence.

 #### For Regular AQI Calculation
 ##### Using AQIResult Object:
 ```